-CODES OF CONDUCT AND ETHICS, AND CORPORATE GOVERNANCE GUIDELINES Requirement NYSE NASDAQ Corporate Governance Guidelines and Disclosure Companies required to adopt corporate governance guidelines that address: director qualification standards; Not addressed. director quantication standards, director responsibilities; director access to management and, as necessary, independent advisers; director compensation; director continuing education and orientation; management succession; and annual board performance evaluation.
+CODES OF CONDUCT AND ETHICS, AND CORPORAT E GOVERNANCE GUIDELINES Requirement NYSE NASDAQ Corporate Governance Guidelines and Disclosure Companies required to adopt corporate governance guidelines that address: director qualification standards; director responsibilities; director access to management and, as necessary, independent advisers; director compensation; director continuing education and orientation; management succession; and annual board performance evaluation.
 Guidelines must be on company's website.
 Proxy statement or annual report on Form 10-K must state that guidelines are available on website and provide website address.
-Exemptions The following are not required to comply with the requirements to have a code of conduct and ethics (that goes beyond the SOX 406 Code) and corporate governance guidelines: ICA-registered open-end management investment companies; passive investment organizations in the form of trusts; Iisted derivatives and special purpose securities; and FPIs (see "Applicability to Foreign Private Issuers").
-172 The following are not required to comply with the requirement to have a code of conduct and ethics (that goes beyond the SOX 406 Code): Imited partnerships; ICA-registered management investment companies; asset-backed issuers and other passive issuers; and FPIs (see "Applicability to Foreign Private Issuers").
-173
+Not addressed.
+Exemptions The following are not required to comply with the requirements to have a code of conduct and ethics (that goes beyond the SOX 406 Code) and corporate governance guidelines: ICA-registered open-end management investment companies; passive investment organizations in the form of trusts; listed derivatives and special purpose securities; and FPIs (see "Applicability to Foreign Private Issuers").
+The following are not required to comply with the requirement to have a code of conduct and ethics (that goes beyond the SOX 406 Code): limited partnerships; ICA-registered management investment companies; asset-backed issuers and other passive issuers; and FPIs (see "Applicability to Foreign Private Issuers").

-APPLICABILITY TO FOREIGN PRIVATE ISSUERS Requirement NYSE NASDAQ FPI Exemption - Generally FPIs are permitted to follow home country practices in lieu of U.S. corporate governance requirements, except: Same exemptions but Nasdaq companies are not required to provide affirmations.
-177 • must have an audit committee that satisfies the requirements of Exchange Act Rule 10A-3 (with some exceptions discussed below); CEO must promptly notify NYSE in writing after any executive officer of company becomes aware of any non-compliance (material or non-material) with any applicable provision of NYSE corporate governance listing standards; must implement a policy providing for incentive-based compensation recovery (clawback), disclose such policy, and file such policy as an exhibit to its annual report; • must describe in its annual report the board of directors' oversight of risks from cybersecurity threats, including, if applicable, identify any board committee or subcommittee responsible for the oversight of risks from cybersecurity threats, and describe the processes by which the board or such committee is informed about such risks (beginning with annual reports for the fiscal year ending on or after December 15, 2023); and ■ FPI must provide annual and interim affirmations regarding company's governance.
+APPLICABILITY TO FOREIGN PRIV ATE ISSUERS Requirement NYSE NASDAQ FPI Exemption - Generally FPIs are permitted to follow home country practices in lieu of U.S. corporate governance requirements, except: must have an audit committee that satisfies the requirements of Exchange Act Rule 10A-3 (with some exceptions discussed below); CEO must promptly notify NYSE in writing after any executive officer of company becomes aware of any non-compliance (material or non-material) with any applicable provision of NYSE corporate governance listing standards; must implement a policy providing for incentive-based compensation recovery (clawback), disclose such policy, and file such policy as an exhibit to its annual report; must describe in its annual report the board of directors' oversight of risks from cybersecurity threats, including, if applicable, identify any board committee or subcommittee responsible for the oversight of risks from cybersecurity threats, and describe the processes by which the board or such committee is informed about such risks (beginning with annual reports for the fiscal year ending on or after December 15, 2023); and FPI must provide annual and interim affirmations regarding company's governance.
 See "Enforcement, Notifications and Affirmations."
-176 FPI Application - Board Diversity Not addressed by NYSE.
+Same exemptions but Nasdaq companies: are not required to provide affirmations; and are required to disclose any waivers of the code of conduct for directors or executive officers, which must be approved by the board or a board committee, within four business days by providing website disclosure that satisfies the requirements of Item 5.05(c) of Form 8-K, by including disclosure in a Form 6-K or by distributing a press release.
+FPI Application - Board Diversity Not addressed by NYSE.
 FPI must have, or explain why it does not have, at least two members of its board of directors who are Diverse, including at least one Diverse director who self-identifies as Female.